lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 #### Index action

-It's now time to remove our fake index action JSON respons from the TasksController and provide some real data to our Android app.
+It's now time to remove our fake index action JSON response from the TasksController and provide some real data to our Android app.

 {% highlight ruby %}
 # file: app/controllers/api/v1/tasks_controller.rb